Roads are significantly more expensive to build and maintain than other options.

 $143 thousand per mile

-Urban sprawl is a Ponzi scheme
+The suburbs are a Ponzi scheme

-Auto-dependent land-use patterns, commonly called urban sprawl, can take many forms: single-family homes, large parking lots, single-use zoning, and even large swaths of nonfunctional grass between the road and building setbacks.
-Urban sprawl spreads out taxable users across wide areas.
-For the same tax revenue, a city must now build more miles of roads, plumbing, and transmission wires, effectively raising costs and diluting the tax base.
-To remain solvent, local governments allow developers to make new low-density housing tracts to infuse the city with a new tax base to pay for existing maintenance.
+governments allow developers to make new low-density housing on the edge of the urbanized area, infusing the city with short-term funds from a new tax base to pay for existing maintenance.
 This has been termed the Growth Ponzi Scheme, and has been understood for almost 15 years.
-At the extreme end, the sprawling, low-density town of Backus, Minnesota would have needed a tax rate of 99.8% to pay for a new wastewater system.
+At the extreme end, the sprawling, low-density town of Backus, Minnesota would have needed a tax rate of 99.8% to pay for just its own wastewater system.

 Learn more about how car-dependency is financially insolvent

-YouTuber Jason Slaughter teamed up with the Strong Towns Initiative to describe how car-dependent infrastructure is fundamentally broken and fiscally harms cities and towns.
+YouTuber Jason Slaughter teamed up with the Strong Towns initiative to describe how car-dependent infrastructure is fundamentally broken and fiscally harms cities and towns.

 Part 3 describes the Growth Ponzi scheme and how suburban infrastructure cannot pay for its own upkeep.